0x01g33k/0x01g33k.github.io/_posts/2025-05-27-EGCTF-Final-Round-Digital-Forensics-Challenges-Writeup.md

-Hello guys, for the first time I had the honor to write the Digital Forensics Challenges for EG|CERT's CTF.
+Hello guys, for the first time I had the honor to write the Digital Forensics Challenges for EG-CERT's CTF.

 In this round, I wanted to create some intersting challenges with new ideas and concepts that helps in making DF investigation more relatable and shed some light on the nature of the daily of a DF investigator.
 So, without any further a due, let's dive into the writeup.